|Fastest Growing Market:||Asia Pacific|

-- The increasing adoption of IoT is augmented by 5G operations, primarily driving the growth of the market studied.
+The Edge Computing Market was valued at USD 5242.90 million in 2021 and is expected to register a CAGR of 44.90% over the forecast period (2022 - 2027).
+The increasing adoption of IoT is augmented by 5G operations, primarily driving the growth of the market studied.
 A significant share of industrial IoT service providers and aggregators are offering 5G capable network offerings that are expected to adopt edge computing over the coming years for handling the sheer amount of data.

 - Edge computing is being led by initiatives like OpenFog Consortium, an organization headed by vendors in the market studied, including Cisco, Intel, Microsoft, and Dell EMC, as well as academic institutions like Princeton University and Purdue University.
 The consortium aims at developing reference architectures for fog and edge computing deployments.